simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/MATLAB_tutorial.md

 Make sure to start a timer to keep track of how much time it takes you to perform measurements.

 ## 6 - Launch the RHF code
+*This section seems long, but it actually requires very little time.
+I just gave many details about all the inputs.
+If you want to save time, simply look at the end of this step, copy the example call for the function __RHFIntersection_main__ into the  MATLAB console, press enter, and that's it!*

 To launch the code, you need to call the function __RHFIntersection_main__ with the appropriate inputs:
 ```
 RHFIntersection_main(codeFolderName,imageFolderName,startingLowThreshold,startingHighThreshold,SpotSize,HoleSize,resolution, lengthCut,resultsFolderName)